cabinetoffice/gender-pay-gap/Documentation/Software to install.md

 * Node Package Manger (NPM) (comes with Node.js)
   [Download Node.js & npm](https://nodejs.org/en/download/)
   If you're using Windows, you probably want to download the LTS installer from that page

+* Terraform v1.3+ -
+  You can find installation instructions [here]('https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli')
+  If you are installing Terraform using the binary, make sure you have added Terraform to your path (as described above)

+* AWS CLI v2
+  You can find installation instructions [here]('https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html').
+You will need to configure the AWS CLI with the credentials given to you by the your AWS administrator